Our very first residency took place at the Komēta festival in Riga 2019 in collaboration with the artist group SIMKA.

-SIMKA is the project name for visual artists Simon Häggblom and Karin Lind from Sweden.
-Throughout their work SIMKA combines the knowledge and skills form visual art, set design and landscape architecture.
-They want to investigate and create spaces and sites for human interaction.
-SIMKA pays attention to the relationship between humans and nature in the context of the urban environment.
+SIMKA consists of the visual artists Simon Häggblom and Karin Lind from Sweden.
+The group combine their knowledge and skills from visual art and landscape architecture to investigate different spaces and sites for human interaction.
+What inspires their work is the tensions between urbanity and nature, as well as the fictional and the habitual world.

-• Contribute to the development of the UCP Demonstrator Projects
+- Contribute to the development of the Demonstrator Projects.

 Art works will be in various forms and media such as video, photo, sound, note as well as concept.

 The different residencies are selected according to local needs and societal challenges.
 The aim is to foster creativity and experiment in the cultural mapping and participatory collaborations.